Storefront search

 Open your storefront in a private browser window, type a query into your search bar, and hit Enter.
 You should land on the search-results page with the new ranked grid + sort dropdown.
 The dashboard's Search queries page will also show the query within a few seconds.

-If you still see your theme's old search page, the embed isn't on yet.
-Re-check both switches above.
+If you still see your theme's old search page, re-check that the VeryQuery embed is on and its Search setting is "Show VeryQuery's results."

 Preferences

-When a shopper lands on the search page without typing a query, VeryQuery can show your Smart Categories grid instead of an empty page.
+- When a shopper lands on the search page without typing a query, or a query returns no matches, VeryQuery can show your Smart Categories grid instead of an empty page.
 Off by default.
-Turn on if you've placed the Smart Categories block elsewhere and want the search page to share the same surface.

-A small link beneath every result card.
+- A small link beneath every result card.
 Clicking it loads a new page of results similar to that item, the same way the Similar items row works on a product page.
-Two sub-settings: a toggle to turn the link off, and the label shoppers see (default "More like this"; clear it to hide the link).
+There's a toggle and a label (default "More like this"; clear it to hide the link).

 Brand fit